-The country, poor in natural resources, knew how to value and invest in people and technology, becoming a ?valley? fertile ground for innovative businesses.
-And, even attracting billionaire multinationals looking for business in their region, the local government continues to make large investments in research and development through its institutions and universities.
+The country, poor in natural resources, knew how to value and invest in people and technology, becoming a fertile “valley” for innovative businesses.
+And, even attracting billionaire multinationals looking for business in its region, the local government continues to make large investments in research and development through its institutions and universities.

 The president, Lim Chuan Poh, of the board of the Agency for Science, Technology and Research (A*Star) – linked to the government of Singapore -, made it clear that the results achieved by the country are thanks to government investments in the areas of science and education, and not to foreign investments.

 The country is considered the seventh most efficient place on the planet for innovation, according to the ranking of The Global Innovation Index, made by the World Intellectual Property Organization.
 And that's not its only quality; What also stands out is the government effectiveness, a regulatory quality and the opening for third-party capital, all done with great rigor, effort and planning.